Australian Overland Telegraph Line: Construction

 The northern line was progressing well until the onset of the wet season in November 1870.
 Heavy rain of up to 10 in a day waterlogged the ground and made it impossible for work to progress.
-With conditions worsening, the men went on strike on 7 March 1871, rancid food and disease-spreading mosquitoes amongst their complaints.
+With conditions worsening, the men went on strike on 7 March 1871, rancid food, and disease-spreading mosquitoes among their complaints.

 On 3 May 1871, Overseer of Works William McMinn cancelled Darwent & Dalwood's contract and sent all the workers back to Adelaide, on the basis of insufficient progress (they had erected poles to a distance of 225 mi and strung wire for 129 mi to that date) and the insurrection of the men.
 This last, the workers claimed, was exaggerated; they only refused to work after they had been sacked.
 These actions were certainly within his powers, and spelled out in the contract, but he was dismissed on his return to Adelaide in July 1871.
 Joseph Darwent had protested the original appointment of McMinn, who had submitted a losing tender, but was overruled.
 William T. Dalwood was eventually awarded compensation of £11,000.

 The South Australian Government was now forced to construct an extra 700 km of line, and threw every available resource into its completion, down to purchasing horses and hiring men from New South Wales.
 It was another six months before reinforcements led by engineer Robert C. Patterson arrived in Darwin.
 As the central and southern sections neared completion, Patterson decided to take a different strategy with the construction of the northern section.
 It was divided into four sub-sections with the majority of the men on the most northerly section.
 The undersea cable was finished earlier than expected, with the line from Java reaching Darwin on 18 November 1871 and being connected the following day.

 Because of the problems still facing the northern section, the Queensland Superintendent of Telegraphs called for the abandonment of the project, and for the line to connect to the terminal at Burketown, but Todd was adamant and pressed on.
 By the end of the year there was still over 300 km of line to erect.
 A storm system impacting South and Central Australia caused significant interruptions on the line in January 1872.
 By May 1872, the line was substantially in use with horse or camel carrying messages across the uncompleted section.
 During this time, Todd began visiting workers along the line to lift their spirits.
 The message he sent along the incomplete line on 22 May 1872, took 9 days to reach Adelaide.